Therapy

 One could say that within the psychological establishment, the idea of the Self is as radical a notion as LSD being used to heal.
 In many mental health agencies or governmental health services, both concepts would likely be given a sideways glance at best, mockery or early termination at worst.

-In my own psychedelic experiences, I can recall moments of feeling immersed in many of the 8 C’s.
+In my own psychedelic experiences, I can recall moments of feeling immersed in many of the eight C’s.
 Formal research has yet to be conducted connecting the Jungian and IFS concept of the Self within psychedelic experiences and its potential for healing, though the work of Stanislav Grof, as well as Griffith’s research mentioned above, comes close.

 Perhaps the expansive, all-encompassing energy of the Self is what the famous Mazatec curandera, Maria Sabina was referring to when she said, “Heal yourself, with beautiful love, and always remember, you are the medicine.”

-How Psychedelic Integration Could Employ Internal Family Systems
+How Psychedelic Integration Could Employ IFS

 After a psychedelic experience, my clients often share what can seem like a deluge of information, imagery, and questions.
 In addition to archetypal imagery, transpersonal, and shamanic perspectives, IFS provides me a detailed map for understanding and deeping into the integration process with clients.
-Often, there are recognizable themes or patterns that can emerge during a psychedelic experience–for good or ill.
+Often, there are recognizable themes or patterns that can emerge during a psychedelic experience – for good or ill.

-Here are some core concepts in IFS therapy that I have found useful while facilitating integration work: “Unburdening”, “Polarization”, and “Blending”.
+Here are some core concepts in IFS therapy that I have found useful while facilitating integration work: “Unburdening,” “Polarization,” and “Blending.”

 “Unburdening” in IFS

-IFS calls this process “unburdening, as it understands that certain parts take on “burdens” early in life which, as we grow, might become less and less helpful or healthy.
+IFS calls this process “unburdening,” as it understands that certain parts take on “burdens” early in life which, as we grow, might become less and less helpful or healthy.

 This unburdening is achieved by establishing a connection to the Self, so that the part can realize it doesn’t have to do it all by itself, that it’s not alone, and that its past experiences don’t dictate the future.
 Usually, these moments are profoundly cathartic and emotional.
 It can also take an immense amount of work to get there, which is why psychedelics can potentially play a helpful role in this therapeutic process.